-No. Simply stated Fair Housing Laws prohibit discrimination based on: race, color, religion, creed, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, genetic information, and military status.
+No. Simply stated, Fair Housing Laws prohibit discrimination based on: race, color, religion, creed, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, genetic information, and military status.
 In addition, it is important to check local fair housing laws.
 However, the LV™ report does not contain any questions pertaining to any of the above.

 No. Only the tenant’s name and past address(es) are visible on the report.
 All other searchable, personal tenant data is invisible, encrypted and safeguarded on the site.

-LandLord Verification™ is similar to credit reporting agencies that collect data voluntarily entered by creditors.
-Creditors don’t get sued for reporting data that results in a poor credit score.
-LandLord Verification™ is collecting factual data entered by landlords and property managers.
-The questions asked on the report are fact-based, yes or no questions (some of which are optional) and should be easily provable.
-(See Sample Report at the top of this page.)You may also upload photos as evidence, if you like.
+LandLord Verification™ is a platform that stores factual data voluntarily entered by participating parties.
+The questions asked on the report are fact-based questions and the answers should be easily to prove.
+You may also upload photos as evidence, if you like.
 In addition, most property management organizations and individuals maintain historical files of tenant data and can access them as evidence if necessary.We strongly discourage inputting false data on the website.